 While we’re on the topic of disclosing things, here’s a disclosure that will help me sleep at night (or read the full site disclosure): Some of the links below are affiliate links, which means I get paid a small amount if you purchase something through those links.
-As mentioned above, I either used, read or have researched extensively all of the products, books and companies below and would recommend every single one to my friends and family.
+As mentioned above, I either used, read about, or have researched extensively all of the products, books, and companies below and would recommend every single one to my friends and family.
 I hope you find some of them useful.

 Alright, with that out of the way, see the full list of personal finance resources below.
 If you have questions at any time, reach out.